Harmonised index of consumer prices (HICP) (prc_hicp)

 Monthly data (2015=100)

-The latter also includes data on differences between the monthly rates of HICP and HICP-CT.
+This last dataset also includes data on the differences between the monthly rates of HICP and HICP-CT.

 3.5.
 Statistical unit

-Each published index or rate of change refers to the 'final monetary consumption expenditure' of households of the corresponding geographical entity.
+Each published index or rate of change refers to the 'household final monetary consumption expenditure' of the corresponding geographical entity.

 3.6.
 Statistical population